 Sarah Phillimore, barrister at St John’s Chambers, looks at the issue and offers some practical advice.

-This article was published by Lexis on 19th May 2015 – you can get more articles like this from Lexis at this web address www.lexisnexis.com/uk/lexisps
+This article was first published by Lexis on 19th May 2015 and has since been edited – you can get more articles like this from Lexis at this web address www.lexisnexis.com/uk/lexisps

 To what extent can or will the courts intervene to force parties out of entrenched positions?